Skip to main content

 • the space tabs.

 This structure is defined by the platform administrator.
-It allows you to define different access rights to a user and to structure the content on the platform.
+It allows for the establishment of different access rights for users and organizes the content on the platform.

-• Space: This is the physical place where content is shared.
-It can have different degrees of access and visibility (decided by the administrator)
+• Space: This is the physical location where content is shared.
+It can have varying degrees of access and visibility, as determined by the administrator.

-• Category: It is a set of tags from the same family.
-A category can have a list of suggestions and may be closed.
-The categories are defined by the system administrator of the platform
+• Category: This is a collection of tags from the same family.
+A category can include a list of suggestions and may be closed.
+Categories are defined by the system administrator of the platform.

-• Tag: A tag is a term or set of terms applied to a content.
-It is an effective sorting and selection filter, which facilitates access to relevant information.
-Tags being collective and transversal to spaces (except exceptions defined by the administrator), they optimize the global search, through spaces.
-They offer a flat and dynamic structure of the platform in contrast to the folder tree which offers a fixed and hierarchical structure.
-Tags can fulfill several missions such as indicating the nature of the content (competitive intelligence or confidential note), using a unified vocabulary to qualify the subject of the content, etc.
+• Tag: A tag is a term or set of terms applied to content.
+It serves as an effective sorting and selection filter, facilitating access to relevant information.
+Tags are collective and transversal to spaces (with exceptions defined by the administrator), and they optimize global search across spaces.
+They provide a flat and dynamic structure for the platform, contrasting with the fixed and hierarchical structure of a folder tree.
+Tags can serve multiple purposes, such as indicating the nature of the content (e.g., competitive intelligence or confidential notes) and using a unified vocabulary to describe the subject of the content, among others.

 Did this answer your question?